Pelvic health physiotherapist serving Tweed Valley and surrounds

 A hands-on approach, education and home exercises are all important components of treatment.

-Second session is recommended at third trimester to prepare for birth: One-hour session, preparing for birth, assess perineum, exercise modification, early post-partum advice.
+Second session is recommended at the third trimester to prepare for birth: assess perineum, pelvic mobility, exercise modification, and early post-partum advice.

-Third session is recommended at six weeks post-partum: One-hour session includes abdominal wall assessment, pelvic floor assessment, education, advice and education for a return to exercise and usual activities assessment
+Third session is recommended 5-8 weeks post-partum: abdominal wall assessment, pelvic floor assessment, education, advice and education for a return to exercise and usual activities

 ***1:1 physiotherapy assessment and five weekly group exercise and education classes.
-Themes discussed are pelvic pain, lumbar pain, pelvic floor, abdominal separation, immediate post-partum recovery.
+The themes discussed are pelvic pain, lumbar pain, pelvic floor, abdominal separation, and immediate post-partum recovery.

 Pelvic health physiotherapist